Mikhail Yudin (serial killer): Early life

+Crimes

-On August 12, 1998, Yudin met a lone woman near the Berdsk plant "Giant", offering to take her home.
+On 12 August 1998, Yudin met a lone woman near the Berdsk plant "Giant", offering to take her home.
 Then, when they arrived at a deserted location, he attacked, raped and tried to strangle her.
 However, the victim survived, as the attacker was scared off by plant workers who were on a morning shift.
 The woman appealed to the police, but Yudin was not caught.

 A year later, in the summer of 1999, Yudin committed his first murder.
 He dragged a 16-year-old girl into the bushes next to a bus stop, and raped her for about an hour.
 This time, despite hearing the footsteps of random passers-by, he did not run away.
 The victim tried to attract attention, but did not succeed.
 Yudin strangled her, took her watch and earrings and then left.
 Hours later, he gave the watch to his wife, and the earrings to his mother.
 In the autumn of 1999, the construction team in which Yudin worked was sent to Novosibirsk.
-On November 23, while intoxicated, Yudin raped and killed a girl in her own apartment.
+On 23 November, while intoxicated, Yudin raped and killed a girl in her own apartment.
 He then took the victim's fur coat and gave it to his wife.

 A month later, Yudin was detained for attempted robbery.
-Six months after that, he was amnestied in connection with the celebration of the 55th anniversary of victory in the Great Patriotic War, and on July 14, 2000, Yudin went free.
+Six months after that, he was amnestied in connection with the celebration of the 55th anniversary of victory in the Great Patriotic War, and on 14 July 2000, Yudin went free.

 In August–September 2000, Yudin committed two more murders.
 He lured his victims to deserted places, in the plantations of Berdsk in particular.
 From one of his victims, a student of the Novosibirsk Conservatory returning from a musical concert rehearsal, he took a flute.
 Yudin often sat for a long time in his barn, where he admired his trophies.
-On October 18, he tried to rape a female acquaintance in her own apartment, but she, having fiercely resisted, kicked him out.
+On 18 October, he tried to rape a female acquaintance in her own apartment, but she, having fiercely resisted, kicked him out.
 He then paid a bribe to his unfortunate victim so that she would not report him to the police.

 Meanwhile, panic broke out in the city.
 Since Yudin preferred petite brunettes dressed in form-fitting pants, almost every fifth resident of Berdsk could be a possible suspect.
 Girls tried to return home before dark, and schoolgirls were met by parents after lessons, with many women changing their clothing and changing their hair color.
 The next murder Yudin committed occurred two years later, in December 2002.
 The victim was a girl whom he killed in her apartment.
-In this case, a man named Alexei Vyacheslavovich Gaskov, who had been contained several times in a drunk tank, confessed to the murder, but it was later revealed that it was a false confession.
+In this case, a man named Alexei Gaskov, who had been contained several times in a drunk tank, confessed to the murder, but it was later revealed that it was a false confession.